Joshuamom/Exercise-3-4-Shaders/README.md

 The expectations for this exercise are that you will

- - [v ] Fork and clone this repository
- - [ ] Import the project into Godot
  - [ ] Add shaders to the main menu background, the fever bar, and the game backgound (when in fever mode)
  - [ ] Animate the game background (cycle through colors)
  - [ ] Add a face to the paddle that reacts to the ball